 How Much Does a Wooden Car Siding Cost?

 When it comes to tongue and groove siding cost, the usual price of pine and cedar run between $2 and $7 per square foot.

 You can choose these more expensive types of wood or cheaper wood car siding for an interior.

-Grade A wood is thought to be the best and has no knots or other defects.
+Grade A wood is considered the best as it has no knots or other defects.
+It’s, therefore, commonly used for exterior applications.

-Grade A is commonly used for exterior applications, as is Grade B since B has minimal knots and defects and costs less than Grade A wood.
-It is most commonly used for interior uses.
+Grade B has minimal knots and defects, which is why it costs less than Grade A wood and is most commonly used for interiors.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.